19 Awesome Things to Do on Your First Trip to Barcelona

 Also known as La Pedrera, Casa Mila is another Gaudi marvel that was once a private home.
 The combination of stone and metal gives it a rather sombre appearance from the outside.

 Twisted iron balconies and curved walls face the outside world, while apartments can also look down onto the inner courtyards.
-Inside, the patios, Gothic-like designs, paintings, and sturdy iron gates complete the intrigue.
+The visitor route typically includes the Flower and Butterfly courtyards, a recreated early-20th-century apartment and the attic, where 270 parabolic arches now frame an exhibition about Gaudí’s work.

 The attic has many arches, but the real joy is to be found on the roof terrace.
-As well as admiring the sweeping views you can snap lots of cool selfies with the unusual chimney stacks, with functional sculptures covering the upper area.
+As well as admiring the sweeping views, you can walk among the sculptural chimney stacks, ventilation towers and staircase exits that cover the rooftop.

 5. Stand in front of Casa Calvet